mlhartme/stool/main/documentation.md

 #### DESCRIPTION

-Scans *directory* for stage candidates and offers to import them.
+Scans all *directory*s for stage candidates and offers to import them.
 The candidates you select will be imported, i.e. a backstage directory for the stage directory is created.
 If the scan only yields a single candidate, it will be imported and selected without additional interaction.